-The Perry Initiative Inspires Young Women to Pursue Careers in Orthopedic Surgery
+Shriners Children’s Inspires Young Women to Pursue Careers in Orthopedic Surgery with The Perry Initiative

-Female orthopedic surgeons and residents from Shriners Children’s Northern California recently led a hands-on workshop for aspiring teenage girls with an interest in medicine and engineering.
-Led by orthopedic surgeon Holly Leshikar, M.D., the workshop was part of The Perry Initiative, a Shriners Children’s sponsored program designed to encourage and empower young women to pursue careers in orthopedic surgery and engineering.
+Female orthopedic surgeons and residents from Shriners Children’s Northern California led a hands-on workshop for aspiring teenage girls with interests in medicine and engineering.
+This one-day event, in partnership with UC Davis Orthopedics Department, is part of The Perry Initiative, a Shriners Children’s-sponsored program designed to encourage and empower young women to pursue careers in orthopedic surgery and engineering.

-Medical students and 38 teenage girls from Sacramento and Bay Area high schools participated in the two-day program.
-The students spent time working with orthopedic surgeons Candice McDaniel, M.D., Amanda Whitaker, M.D., Nicole Friel, M.D., and orthopedic surgeon residents Lydia McKeithan M.D., Kelsey Millar, M.D., and Shea Ray, M.D.
-The Shriners Children’s team was also joined by UC Davis Health medical staff.
-They all guided students through a series of hands-on exercises, including fracture repair using plates and screws, practicing sutures, spinal fusion for scoliosis, rotator cuff repair, external fixation and knee ligament reconstruction.
+More than 30 teenage girls from local Sacramento high schools participated in this year’s program.
+The students spent time working with orthopedic surgeons Amanda Whitaker, M.D., Nicole Friel, M.D., Micah Sinclair, M.D., Claire Manske, M.D., and UC Davis medical staff.
+Together, they guided students through six hands-on exercises including fracture repair using plates and screws, practicing sutures on pig’s feet, spinal fusion for scoliosis, rotator cuff repair, external fixation and knee ligament reconstruction.

-Michelle James, M.D., chief of orthopedics at Shriners Children’s Northern California, was an early advocate of The Perry Initiative.
-She recognized that while women make up half of all medical students, only a small percentage decide to pursue orthopedics and wanted to help increase that figure.
+Michelle James, M.D., emeritus chief of orthopedics at Shriners Children’s Northern California, was an early advocate of The Perry Initiative.
+She recognized that while women make up half of all medical students, only a small percentage decide to pursue orthopedics, and she wanted to help increase that figure.
+Currently, women make up less than 8% of practicing orthopedic surgeons and approximately 12% of practicing engineers.

 Keep In Touch